Getty Images/iStockphoto

 Dan Schiappa, chief product and services officer at Arctic Wolf, said it's difficult to definitively attribute CVE-2024-40766 as the initial attack vector and the company is still investigating the activity.
 Schiappa said one problem with attributing this type of activity is that there's not always a clear trace of exploitation due to the lack of visibility in firewall and VPN telemetry.

 "Unfortunately, part of the major challenges with vulnerability exploitations related to VPNs is the lack of visibility into the sheer number of organizations being targeted for exploitation," Schiappa said.
-"Updates that SonicWall made to their security advisory have helped teams more clearly delineate the characteristics of the vulnerability we're up against -- but we can suspect that additional news will break in the coming weeks -- especially now that CISA had added CVE-2024-40766 to their KEV catalog, which may indicate active exploitation."
+"Updates that SonicWall made to their security advisory have helped teams more clearly delineate the characteristics of the vulnerability we're up against.
+But we can suspect that additional news will break in the coming weeks, especially now that CISA had added CVE-2024-40766 to their KEV catalog, which may indicate active exploitation."

 Arctic Wolf urged users to upgrade SonicOS to the latest versions and to reset all SSL VPN account passwords for locally managed accounts.
 The security vendor also recommended implementing MFA for all local SSL VPN accounts.
-"To minimize potential impact, SonicWall recommends restricting firewall management to trusted sources or disabling firewall WAN management from Internet access," the bulletin said.
+"To minimize potential impact, SonicWall recommends restricting firewall management to trusted sources or disabling firewall WAN management from Internet access," the bulletin read.

 Earlier this year, cyber insurer Coalition published a claims report based on U.S. policyholder claims from 2023.
 Shelley Ma, incident response lead at Coalition, expanded on the report to TechTarget Editorial and said that SonicWall firewalls are frequently targeted by threat actors.
 Similarly, in 2022, Coalition also said SonicWall products could lead to higher premiums for customers because of the number of vulnerabilities exploited by attackers.